 Prior to nominating candidates must:

-- Complete mandatory Candidate Induction Training available from the Department of Local Government, Sport and Cultural Industries website;
+- Complete Induction for Prospective Candidates training available from the Department of Local Government, Sport and Cultural Industries website;

 - Contact the Returning Officer (Usually commences September during an election year);

 - Complete a nomination form (see related document below); and

 - Complete their nomination profile on the Western Australian Electoral Commission website

 Ordinary Postal Elections will be held on Saturday 16 October 2021 in the City of Armadale to fill the following vacancies:

 |Palomino||One Councillor 4 Year Term|